xenking/xlsx/README.md

 a month of the first public announcement of Go, now more than a decade ago.
 It was essentially a quick hack to get data out of XLSX files at my workplace.
-Nobody but me relied on it, so it was fine to use this brand new language for this task.
+Nobody but me relied on it, so it was fine to use this brand-new language for this task.
 Somewhat later I decided to share the code, and I know it was well established as an open-source project by the time I left that job in late 2011.